Mobideck/appdeck/README.md

 http://www.appdeck.mobi/

-AppDeck can be view as a framework like JQuery Mobile write in native code.
+AppDeck can be view as a framework like JQuery Mobile writen in native code instead of Javascript.

 AppDeck still use HTML5 for page rendering, but everything else is in native code: Menu, Scroll, network, Photo Browser ...